Sex Crimes Defense in Minnesota

 The Defense never rests: after charges filed

 If charges are already pending, you need the best legal help you can.
 And you need it as soon as you can – given how much is at stake in these cases.
-Much harm can be prevented by having good legal counsel and representation as soon as possible.
-It is never too soon to protect yourself from a false charge.
+But much harm can be prevented by having good legal counsel and representation as soon as possible.
+So it is never too soon to protect yourself from a false charge.
 A good legal defense requires time to prepare.

 Our other online information resources on sex crimes defense

-Because sex crimes defense cases are an important part of our practice, we have many online information resources on related topics and issues.
+Because sex crimes defense cases are an important part of our practice, we have extensive and valuable online resources on related topics and issues.
 Here are the most popular, with links.